syuvivida/dqmsquare_mirror/README.md

 Server available to world-wide-web through cmsweb frontiend proxy.
 Grabber also connected to P5 through cmsweb frontiend proxy.
 Cmsweb frontiend is required by default autentification using cern grid certificate, we are using one provided by cmsweb team to k8 cluster.
 Also, by default Firefox do not know which certificate to use with cmsweb.cern.ch.
 We define rules in the Firefox profile locally and then pack profile into Docker image.
 The connection at P5 to DQM^2 is closed without autentification cookie defined in DQM^2 backend (fff_web.py).
-Cookie transfered to k8 cluster following FIXME.
+Cookie autentification value is transfered to k8 cluster using Opaque Secret defined in k8_secret.yaml.
 To store log and tmp we mount CephFS.
 Claim for CephFS is defined in k8_claim_testbed.yaml for testbed cluster.
 In production and preproduction cluster CephFS volume is created by cmsweb team.
 Also, they are requested Docker image to be defined to use not root user.
 Docker source image is python:3.9, cmsweb images not work well with firefox & geckodriver.
 In general, source image and selenium, firefox, geckodriver versions are carefully selected to be able to work together with available code.